Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 11) Randomly generate a new Initialization Vector.
 We used java random with the first Initialization Vector acting as a seed.
 12) Repeat Step 1-11 until your entire plaintext is encrypted.

-# Notes / Interesting Information That Doesn't Fit Elsewhere

-1) A5/3 supports 384-bit frames when operating in GPRS/EDGE modes.[^20]

 # Resources